cypher256/java-extension-pack/README.md

 <br>

 ## JDK Auto-Configuration
 Automatically configure multiple versions of the JDK and build tools.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
-If you installed the JDK manually or encountered a configuration error, restart VS Code or execute Command Palette **>Java: Clean Java Language Server Workspace ≫ Reload and Delete**.
+If you installed the JDK manually or encountered a configuration error, restart VS Code or execute Command Palette **>Java: Clean Java Language Server Workspace ≫ Reload and delete**.
 These apply to User `settings.json` (VS Code global), but can be manually edited to customize them.
 If you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

 1. Auto-fix invalid JDK configuration (e.g. `/foo/jdk-21.0.8/bin` -> `/foo/jdk-21.0.8`)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed